 But not all turmeric is created equal.
 Powdered turmeric is boiled and dried, which strips most of the curcumin-rich essential oils.
 In other words, the powdering process reduces its curcumin potency.
 That's why Little West only uses 100% cold-pressed juice from raw turmeric in our juice blends.

 We also add black pepper to our turmeric juices.
 This increases curcumin absorption by 2000%.

 Additionally, ginger aids digestion and promotes a healthier gut microbiota.
 The GI tract plays a vital role in the immune system, containing many cells that secrete antibodies.
-By using ginger to improve your gut health, you may also boost your immune system.
+Using ginger to improve your gut health may also boost your immune system.

 If you love foods and drinks that set your mouth on fire, you might have a stronger immune system than your milder friends.
 Hot chilis and spices like cayenne pepper are rich in a natural chemical compound called capsaicin.

-The health benefits of spicy foods containing capsaicin include better cardiovascular health, lower inflammation, and an increased metabolism -- factors which contribute to a stronger immune system.
+The health benefits of spicy foods containing capsaicin include better cardiovascular health, lower inflammation, and increased metabolism -- factors that contribute to a stronger immune system.
 Plus, spicy foods provide relief for sore throats, sinus congestion, and respiratory problems.

 Boost Your Immune System with Little West Fireball

 With ginger, turmeric, cayenne, lemon, and cracked pepper, Little West’s Fireball is the hottest thing in cold-pressed.
 Each bottle contains six wellness shots and keeps in the fridge for up to 14 days.